tevix/jquery.liveaddress/README.md

 [SmartyStreets](http://smartystreets.com).
 Drop a couple lines of code into your webpage and... voilà!
 Instant address validation.

-This plugin should be thought of as merely a framework.
+This plugin should be thought of as merely a library.
 It is designed for only basic functionality.
-Just like jQuery is a framework, if you want to do something custom, you'll have to code it yourself.
+Just like jQuery is a library, if you want to do something custom, you'll have to code it yourself.
 Fortunately, it's pretty easy (see the documentation, link below) and we have [a small repository of some customizations](https://github.com/smartystreets/jquery.liveaddress/tree/master/customizations) our customers have used before that you can copy+paste into your page, then tweak for your situation.